 Welcome to Ashley Manor

 Originally built in 1699, Ashley Manor has seen many additions over the centuries.
-Evidence of its age and history can be seen in the wide-board flooring (wood usually reserved for the king during colonial times), huge open-hearth fireplaces (one with a beehive oven), hand-glazed wainscoting throughout the inn, and a secret passage connecting the upstairs and downstairs —thought to be a hiding place for Tories during the Revolutionary War.
+Evidence of its age and history can be seen in the wide-board flooring (wood usually reserved for the king during colonial times), huge open-hearth fireplaces (one with a beehive oven), hand-glazed wainscoting throughout the Inn.
+Secret passages connecting the upstairs and downstairs tell stories of a home thought to be a safe house and a hiding place for Tories during the Revolutionary War.

 Each room has its own special charm…some feature New England shuttered windows, or colorful old Nantucket speckled floors, or canopy and pencil-post beds.
 All include those lovely small touches that reveal the Innkeepers’ caring attention to detail and your comfort: Wi-Fi, imported bedside chocolates, the finest soaps, shampoos and conditioners, and in-room coffee are complimentary.
 Every room has a comfortable sitting area for two, where you can enjoy that cup of tea, or perhaps a good book.

 After a day of touring, Ashley Manor will welcome you back…for a set of tennis or pickle ball.
 You may prefer a light read from one of the many books in the library while indulging in a cordial.
 Relax on the terrace or enjoy a luxurious whirlpool bath before dinner at one of the nearby fine restaurants.
 Surely, the early Cape Codder’s lived this well…